Post Falls Trust Attorney

 Idahoans are special people.
-We know what it means to work hard, and after a lifetime earning a living, it only makes sense that you and your family can enjoy the fruits of your labor.
+You know what it means to work hard, and after a lifetime of earning a living, it only makes sense that you and your family should enjoy the fruits of your labor.

 Unfortunately, things don’t always work the way we intend.
 Aging can bring a host of unanticipated medical and financial problems that can eat away at your legacy for your children and your family.
 Programs like Medicaid and Medicare exist as a safety net, but they can drain your assets dry.

 But that’s where Rathdrum & Post Falls Estate Planning comes in.
 The firm is a dedicated estate planning practice that can help you build a trust, which is one of the best ways to safeguard what you’ve earned.
 There are many ways to set up a trust, but the basic idea is simple: by creating a trust and moving your assets into it, you can rest assured that what you’ve worked so hard to create will benefit those you intend.

 Schedule a free initial consultation with Rathdrum & Post Falls Estate Planning to learn more about your next steps.

 Trust law is not a “do-it-yourself” field.
 There are dozens of different types of trust for a wide variety of situations, as well as countless ways to order your assets, assign beneficiaries, and plan for the unexpected.
 To make sure that you are building a trust that meets your goals and needs, you will want to speak to an experienced trust attorney to help you organize your thoughts.

 What is an Irrevocable Trust?

 One type of trust that allows you to protect your assets and plan for potential future medical issues by assigning control to trustees is the “irrevocable trust.”